Tanner Glass: Vancouver Canucks

 Glass became an unrestricted free agent in the off-season.
 On the first day of free agency, he was signed by the Vancouver Canucks to a one-year, two-way deal worth the league-minimum $500,000 at the NHL level.

 With early injuries to Canucks forwards during training camp, Glass made the line-up for the start of the season as the thirteenth forward.
 He scored his first goal with the Canucks on November 1, 2009, in a 3–0 win against the Colorado Avalanche.
-He recorded 11 points over 67 games in 2009–10.
+He recorded 11 points (four goals and seven assists) over 67 games in 2009–10.

 In the off-season, Glass filed for arbitration, looking for a one-way contract to ensure an NHL salary.
 He was re-signed on July 12, 2010, to a one-year contract worth $625,000.
 Until suffering an upper-body injury during practice in early March 2011, Glass was the lone staple on the Canucks' fourth line, playing with a rotation of wingers and centres.
 Glass missed nine games with the injury, returning in early April.
-He finished the regular season with 3 goals and 10 points over 73 games, helping the Canucks win the Presidents' Trophy as the team with the league's best record.
-With the top seed in the Western Conference, the Canucks eliminated the Chicago Blackhawks, Nashville Predators and San Jose Sharks en route to the 2011 Stanley Cup Finals, where they lost in seven games to the Boston Bruins.
+He finished the regular season with three goals and seven assists for 10 points over 73 games, helping the Canucks win the Presidents' Trophy as the team with the league's best record for the first time in franchise history.
+With the top seed in the Western Conference, the Canucks eliminated the Chicago Blackhawks, Nashville Predators and San Jose Sharks in the first three rounds of the 2011 playoffs en route to the 2011 Stanley Cup Finals, where they lost in seven games to the Boston Bruins, despite initially holding a 3–2 series lead.
 Over 20 post-season games, Glass recorded no points and 18 penalty minutes.